-This quarter, Texas Instruments's DIO came in at 207, which is 61 days above its five-year average.
-These numbers suggest that despite the recent decrease, the company's inventory levels are higher than what we've seen in the past.
+This quarter, Texas Instruments's DIO came in at 221, which is 71 days above its five-year average, suggesting that the company's inventory has grown to higher levels than we've seen in the past.

 In the semiconductor industry, a company's gross profit margin is a critical metric to track because it sheds light on its pricing power, complexity of products, and ability to procure raw materials, equipment, and labor.
-Texas Instruments's gross profit margin, which shows how much money the company gets to keep after paying key materials, input, and manufacturing costs, came in at 62.1% in Q3, down 6.9 percentage points year on year.
+Texas Instruments's gross profit margin, which shows how much money the company gets to keep after paying key materials, input, and manufacturing costs, came in at 59.6% in Q4, down 6.5 percentage points year on year.

-Texas Instruments reported an operating margin of 50.2% in Q3, down 8.1 percentage points year on year.
+Texas Instruments reported an operating margin of 47.2% in Q4, down 0.5 percentage points year on year.
 Operating margins are one of the best measures of profitability because they tell us how much money a company takes home after manufacturing its products, marketing and selling them, and, importantly, keeping them relevant through research and development.

 Earnings, Cash & Competitive Moat

-Analysts covering Texas Instruments expect earnings per share to be relatively flat over the next 12 months, although estimates will likely change after earnings.
+Wall Street expects earnings per share to decline 5.7% over the next 12 months, although estimates will likely change after earnings.

 Although earnings are important, we believe cash is king because you can't use accounting profits to pay the bills.
-Texas Instruments's free cash flow came in at $442 million in Q3, down 77.6% year on year.
+Texas Instruments's free cash flow came in at $776 million in Q4, down 27.8% year on year.

 We struggled to find many strong positives in these results.
-Its revenue guidance for next quarter underwhelmed and its revenue missed Wall Street's estimates.
+Its revenue and free cash flow missed analysts' estimates, driven by weakness in its industrial and automotive end markets.
+On top of that, its guidance for next quarter missed Wall Street's expectations.
 Overall, this was a mediocre quarter for Texas Instruments.
-The company is down 4.27% on the results and currently trades at $140.64 per share.
+The company is down 3.7% on the results and currently trades at $168 per share.